sfhart33/AMSD_cancer_mutation_spectra/README.md

 If you use this R package or results for your own research, please use the following citation:

-- Hart S.F.M., Alcala N., Feder A.F., Harris K. (under review) *A signature-agnostic test for differences between tumor mutation spectra reveals carcinogen and ancestry effects*.
+- Hart S.F.M., Alcala N., Feder A.F., Harris K. (2025) *[A signature-agnostic test for differences between tumor mutation spectra reveals carcinogen and ancestry effects](https://www.biorxiv.org/content/10.1101/2025.05.15.654154v1)*. bioRxiv.

 All input data is from publically available datasets.
 If you used any of the results, we also recommend citing the cooresponding data source: